gingerzoealex/uog-haskell-course/week1.md

 in an expression, call a function with an argument.
 Do stuff with the argument within the function & returns the result.
 Seeems similar to what a generator would be in Python??

+- If an expression is being used as an argument, put it in parens.
+Precedence & shite.

+- assign a name to an equation like in any other language. basically declares a constant (doesn't change value, so the name can only be used once)

+"This is part of the meaning of “pure” and “no side effects”

+`n = n + 1` or `n := n + 1` ==> recursion.
+This assigns the value of n + 1 to n.
+Wtff.

+___

+## Functions

+abs  - absolute value
+min
+max

+___

+## Good practice notes
+Parens (bodmas?)
 ___

 Types